 \subsection{Time-of-flight Calculation}

-After computation of the Markus rate from the multiscale model and defining the graph $\mathbf{G}=(\mathbf{V},\mathbf{W})$, the charge dynamics can be modeled as a continuous-time random walk process on the graph.
+After computation of the Marcus rate from the multiscale model and defining the graph $\mathbf{G}=(\mathbf{V},\mathbf{W})$, the charge dynamics can be modeled as a continuous-time random walk process on the graph.
 To model the Source-Sink conditions, some vertices are used as \emph{Source} to represent the electrode where charge carriers are injected, and some vertices as \emph{Sink} where charge carriers are detected and time-of-flight (ToF) is recorded.
+Specifically, we consider as source vertices the molecules with a COM component $r_i^x < \unit[0.5]{nm}$, and as sink vertices those with $r_i^x > \max(r_i^x)-\unit[0.5]{nm}$.
+As a result, the graph retains the cyclic boundary conditions only in the Cartesian $y$- and $z$-directions.

-Due to Pauli exclusion, each node can be occupied by at most one charge carrier, so a system with $N$ molecules and $N_c \le N$ charge carriers has a total of ${N \choose N_c}$ occupation situations.
+In the model, each node can be occupied by at most one charge carrier, so a system with $N$ molecules and $N_c \le N$ charge carriers has a total of ${N \choose N_c}$ occupation situations.
+While spin is not explicitly taken into account, the assumption of such a Pauli-like exclusion is a computationally effective way to avoid the calculation of explicit long-range Coulomb repulsion between electrons at different sites.
+Note that the formation of double excitations or bi-polarons is not included in the main transport dynamics model and requires different rate formulations.
 Each of these occupation situations is considered as a state $\mathbf{s}$.
 If all the carriers' occupations are in a Source node, the state is called a Source state, and if at least one of the Sink nodes is occupied, the state is called a Sink state.
 The transition rates between the states can be obtained from the matrix $\mathbf{W}:\omega_{ij}$, since the connectivity of states is encoded in the connectivity of the nodes (molecules), as detailed in ~\cite{chen_graph_2024}.
 In particular, the transition rate $\Omega_{\mathbf{s} \mathbf{s}' }$ from state $\mathbf{s}$ to $\mathbf{s}'$ is:

 Then the transition probability from state $\mathbf{s}$ to $\mathbf{s}'$ is $p_{\mathbf{s} \mathbf{s}^\prime} = \Omega_{\mathbf{s} \mathbf{s}^\prime}/D_\mathbf{s}$ where $D_\mathbf{s} := \sum_{\mathbf{s}^\prime \ne \mathbf{s}} \Omega_{\mathbf{s} \mathbf{s}^\prime}$.
 And the expected time from state $\mathbf{s}$ to reach the Sink state $\tau_\mathbf{s}$ is calculated ~\cite{chen_graph_2024} via: